ikushlianski/family-car-booking-backend/README.md

 ### Integration
 Integration testing covers the backend API.
 It is written in Gherkin using Jest-Cucumber package.

 Feature files are located in `specs/features`.
+Step definitions are located in `specs/step-definitions` folder.

+Step definitions are separated by feature, where each `.feature` file has its own folder with step definitions.

+Step definition files are grouped by `<tested-feature>.given.ts`, `<tested-feature>.when.ts` and `<tested-feature>.then.ts` files.
+Thus step defs are shared across scenarios in the feature.

-Step definitions are located in `specs/step-definitions` folder at any depth.
-The main rule is that the Jest-cucumber file must be named `<what-is-tested.feature.steps.ts>`, e.g. `login.feature.steps.ts`.
+The main Jest-cucumber file that is actually run by Jest must be named `<what-is-tested.feature.steps.ts>`, e.g. `login.feature.steps.ts`.

 Pre-requisites to running integration tests:
 - run `yarn deploy:qa` to deploy the latest changes to the `qa` env where the integration tests will run